Bourke, New South Wales: Climate

-Under the Köppen–Geiger classification, Bourke has a hot semi-arid climate (BSh) with a mild amount of rainfall throughout the year.
-On 4 January 1903, Bourke recorded a maximum temperature of 49.7 °C (121.5 °F), making it tied for the highest temperature recorded anywhere in New South Wales with Menindee, which is located further to the south, and one of the highest maximums ever to be recorded in Australia.
+Under the Köppen–Geiger classification, Bourke has a hot semi-arid climate (BSh), with very hot summers and relatively cool winters that are often mild by day.
+On 4 January 1903, Bourke recorded a maximum temperature of 49.7 °C (121.5 °F), making it tied for the highest temperature recorded anywhere in New South Wales with Menindee, which is located further to the south, and one of the highest maxima to have ever been recorded in Australia.

 Education

 Bourke has many schools for preschool children, primary and high school students.
-The Bourke–Walgett school of distance education allows children to be schooled at home, from preschool to year 12.
+The Bourke–Walgett School of Distance Education allows children to be schooled at home, from preschool to year 12.

 Transportation

-Bourke can be reached by the Mitchell Highway from both the north from Cunnamulla and from the southeast from Nyngan.
+Bourke can be reached by the Mitchell Highway from both the north from Charleville and Cunnamulla and from the southeast from Nyngan.
 Brewarrina and Walgett are located on the Kamilaroi Highway that has its western terminus in Bourke.
 Moree and Goondiwindi, located on the Newell Highway, connect to Bourke via various roads.
 Cobar via the Kidman Way, is connected from the south.

 The town is also served by Bourke Airport and has NSW TrainLink bus service to other regional centres such as Dubbo.
 It was formerly the largest inland port in the world for exporting wool on the Darling River.
 The Bourke court house is unique in inland Australia in that it was originally a maritime court and to this day maintains that distinction.
 That distinction is evident in the crowns that sits above the finials of the flag poles atop the corner parapets of the building.

 Prior to its closure, Bourke railway station was the terminus of the Main Western railway line.
 The railway extension from Byrock opened on 3 September 1885.
 Passenger services on the line were cancelled in September 1975 with the line closing down entirely in 1986, leaving the station derelict.